Eyevinn/node-srt/README.md

 npm install --save @eyevinn/srt
 ```

-Installing from NPM downloads and builds SRT SDK for your operating system × architecture.
+Installing from NPM downloads and builds SRT SDK and NodeJS addon for your operating system × architecture.

 ## Example